Last updated on 2026-01-21

 Graduates of the Human Services Foundations program can pursue a variety of career paths in Canada, including:

-• Community Development Worker: Engage with communities to identify needs and develop programs that promote social change and empowerment.
+- Community Development Worker: Engage with communities to identify needs and develop programs that promote social change and improvement.

-• Developmental Services Worker: Provide support to individuals with developmental disabilities, helping them achieve greater independence and inclusion in society.
+- Developmental Services Worker: Provide support to individuals with developmental disabilities, helping them achieve greater independence and quality of life.

-These roles not only contribute to the well-being of individuals and communities but also offer fulfilling career opportunities for those passionate about making a positive impact in society.
+These roles not only contribute to the well-being of individuals and communities but also offer fulfilling career opportunities for those passionate about making a difference in the human services sector.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.